System Requirements: nixos-anywhere

 copy over existing /etc/ssh/ssh_host_* host keys to the installation

-files to copy into the new nixos installation
+path to a directory to copy into the root of the new nixos installation.

 * --disk-encryption-keys <remote_path> <local_path>